JiBrok/jibrok.github.io/_docs/time-between-dates-cloud/overview.md

 <ol>
     <li>Create a work calendar.
 To do this, go to the adjacent tab: Calendars.</li>
     <li>Create fields to track the time between issue dates.
 To do this, go to the adjacent tab: "Time between dates fields".</li>
     <li>Configure JQL Queries.
-You can display new fields in the JQL navigator and dashboards. {this.state.isDownloaded?"(📌 examples are clickable)":"(📌 Clickable examples will be here after creating the field)"}
+You can display new fields in the JQL navigator and dashboards. (📌 Clickable examples will be here after creating the field)
         <ul>
             <li><b>"DATE:FIELD_NAME" = startOfDay()</b>
                 <ul>Available <b>DATE</b> values: